iaretechnician/barebones-masterserver-wiki/Spawning-Game-Servers.md

-⚠️ Not finished

 ### Overview

-1. **Client sends reques** to master server to spawn a game server
+1. **Client sends request** to master server to spawn a game server
 1. Master server finds an appropriate spawner and passes it the request
 1. **Spawner starts a new unity instance** (process)
    1. Process switches to necessary scene (optional)